hashgraph/hedera-mirror-node/docs/design/custom-fees.md

 #### EntityRecordItemListener

 - Add a function `insertAssessedCustomFees()` to insert assessed custom fees in a transaction record
-- Add a function `insertCustomFees()` to insert custom fees in a transaction record
+- Add a function `insertCustomFees()` to insert custom fees in TokenCreate / TokenFeeScheduleUpdate transaction body
-- Update `insertTokenCreate` and `insertTokenUpdate` to insert a token's custom fees
+- Update `insertTokenCreate` to save the fee schedule key and insert a token's custom fees
+- Update `insertTokenUpdate` to save the updated fee schedule key
+- Add a function `insertTokenFeeScheduleUpdate` to insert updated custom fees of a token

+### Transaction Handler

+- Add a new transaction handler `TokenFeeScheduleUpdateTransactionHandler` to extract the token entity and update the modified timestamp of the entity

 ## REST API